 I want to start this list with a bunch of free lofi VSTs, because I know that a lot of producers are one a budget, especially when they’re still going to school (or music is their only income lol).
 That said, you don’t always have to spend money to get some quality software.
 The freeware in this list can easily compete with some of the paid stuff I’ll mention later on.

 BVKER LoFi Rack

 The “LoFi Rack” is a free Ableton Rack based on Live’s stock plugins.
-It comes with 8 macros allowing you to decrease the band width, add vinyl crackles, detune and distort the source sound.
-Unfortunately it’s only available for Ableton Live users, so if you’re using another DAW you have to pick some of the other options in this list.
-If you’re using Ableton however, hop on my newsletter and I’ll send you a free download link.
+It comes with 8 macros allowing you to decrease the bandwidth, add vinyl crackles, detune and distort the source sound.
+Unfortunately, it’s only available for Ableton Live users, so if you’re using another DAW you have to pick some of the other options in this list.
+If you’re using Ableton however, you can get your download HERE.

 As the name suggests, iZotope’s “Vinyl” is a plugin emulating the characteristic imperfections of vinyl records.
 Since the freeware only comes with a handful of parameters it’s easy to use and setting it up won’t take much time.
 What I love the most is that you can adjust the year of your “recording”.
 A must have for every lofi producer if you ask me.